 What is the Rooster Net?

-We are a group of amateur radio operators who have been meeting on the radio every day of the year since September 10, 1957 when the net was founded by Doug Frothingham, K2IZI of Smithtown, NY.
-We operate on a frequency of 3.990 MHz.
+We are a group of amateur radio operators who have been meeting on the radio every day of the year since September 10, 1957 when the net was founded by Doug Frothingham, then K2IZI of Smithtown, NY.
+We operate on or about the frequency of 3.990 MHz.
 Anyone with a general class or higher license is welcome to participate.
 Our official net time is 0600 to 0700 Eastern (US).
 Many gather early and provide a great prenet, and we usually run over time.

 In addition to our on-air activity, we get together many times throughout the year.
-In April we have lunch together in the Pennsylvania Dutch country.
-Mid-June finds us at Valley Forge, PA for our golf/dinner/picnic weekend.
+In April we have lunch get together in the Pennsylvania Dutch country.
+Mid-July finds us at Valley Forge, PA for our annual golf / dinner / picnic weekend.
 Not to mention our Florida Flocking held in February.
 There are also smaller gatherings on the First Friday in Eagleville, PA, the First Monday in State College, PA, and at many of the larger hamfests.

 To become a member, you need to check-in 20 times in a 90-day period between 0600 and 0700 Eastern.
 Keeping track of those check ins is the responsibility of the candidate.
 Upon completion of the 20th, he or she should let the net control know you are ready to "crow in".
 They will ask for 5 Roosters to act as judges.
 You may be asked to make a transmission to confirm the judges are hearing you.
 You will then be given the following list of 5 things you need to complete in order on air.1.
 Climb up on the back of your chair.

 2. Face the east.

 3. Flap your wings.

 4. Announce your call sign.

 5. Then crow like a ROOSTER!